Table of Contents

 Step 2: Choose a Subject for Your Haiku

-Interestingly, a study analyzing nearly 4,000 haiku from between 1549 and 2022 found that common themes include observations of nature, particularly insects like butterflies, fireflies, and singing insects such as crickets.
+There’s also some interesting research behind the themes.
+One study looked at nearly 4,000 haiku written between 1549 and 2022 and found common topics include nature observations—especially insects like butterflies, fireflies, and singing insects such as crickets.

 Step 3: Brainstorm Ideas and Prewrite